redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/codesys-ide/1.2-adding-vm-templates/README.md

 {% endraw %}
 ```

+This is not required for our use case, but feel free to modify your `values.yaml` file if desired.

 ## Step 3 Setup PLC Debug HOST

 PLC - Programmable Logic Controlller - common in Industrial Autmation systems in manufacturing.
 Add this to the `virtual-machines.yaml`